Skip to main content

 Topics Include

-• Overview of ASIC architectures
+• Overview of SoC (System on Chip) architectures

-• Integration of IP cores: formats, deliverables, and watermarks
+• Integration of IP cores

 • How on-chip firmware code interacts with the chip’s hardware